Or if a similar situation happens when a Drew Carey-related category comes up in Scenes from a Hat.

 Drink again if all three of the other singers crack up.
 Finish an entire drink if the others are laughing so hard that Colin is singing the "hi-de-di"s all by himself.

-Drink a six-pack if Colin actually cracks up himself- it's rare and friggin' funny.
+Drink a six-pack if Colin cracks up himself—it's rare and friggin' funny.

-Drew picks two ditzy, utterly clueless women to play "Sound Effects" at their own expense and his sick entertainment.
+Drew or Aisha picks two ditzy, utterly clueless women to play "Sound Effects" at their own expense and for sick entertainment.
 Another sip each time Ryan and Colin try to come up with things to say for the terrible sound effects they attempt to make, yet fail hideously at it.

-Two drinks if the audience members are actually good at it.
+Two drinks if the audience members are good at it.

 Three if Drew bursts into raucous laughter during the game.

 Someone calls Drew fat.
-(NOTE: Present-day Drew is no longer fat, nor does he wear those trademark glasses)
+(NOTE: Present-day Drew is no longer fat)

 Kathy Greenwood fails to do anything remotely funny and instead bombs her performances by being a stuttering, nervous wreck.